YONO SBI: Banking & Lifestyle v1

 Analyst Recommendation

-Update GNU Barcode Multiple Products to the latest version.
+Update halo Multiple Products to the latest version.
+Check vendor security advisory for specific patch details.
 Monitor for exploitation attempts and review access logs.

 Apply vendor security updates immediately.
 Monitor for exploitation attempts and review access logs.